BUPT/clubber.ml/README.md

 We are using Github LFS (Large File Storage) to store `docs/assets/**/*`.

+Here's a good start for learning how to use LFS: [Git LFS Tutorial](https://github.com/git-lfs/git-lfs/wiki/Tutorial)

 If you want to check out the repository fast, use the following command to `clone`:

 ```shell